 They pray their hunters are just as deaf.

-Time stretches.
+GM: Time stretches.
 And stretches.

 No sounds are audible from beyond the pair’s hiding place.
 The stale air is silent and still.

-Support: Em looks up at her in the dark.
+Emmett: Em looks up at her in the dark.
 His eyes are faraway.

-Support: He nods, that faraway look retreating.
+Emmett: He nods, that faraway look retreating.
 He points above, then to his ear, followed by a questioning look.

-Amelie: She looks up and puts her hands behind her ears, listening for any movement.
+Support: She looks up and puts her hands behind her ears, listening for any movement.

 GM: The abandoned hospital is still and silent to the pair’s ears.
 There’s no blaring intercom, no ringing phones, no sounds of health care workers exchanging medical jargon, no beeping machinery.